 , and a ‘no deal’ looking more and more likely, we thought it was time to revisit some of these questions.

 Here are some of the top Brexit property concerns, and our responses:

 Is now a good time to buy?

-Mortgage deals are currently becoming more competitive for 95% mortgages and first time buyers.
+Mortgage deals have become more competitive for 95% mortgages and first time buyers.
 There’s also been the recent softening on limits for first time buyers, with talk of 100% mortgages making a come back, and the extension of the 4.5 times your income being extended for those in certain careers.

 Negative equity is when you’ve paid more for your property than it is worth – this could be one of the main fears of potential buyers during the run up to Brexit.
 What if you buy a property with a mortgage, and then find yourself stuck paying it back and unable to sell it because it has decreased in value?